-For Clinton campaign, all in the family — not so much Bill
+For Clinton campaign, all in the family — except Bill

 Washington — Hillary Rodham Clinton’s granddaughter, Charlotte, is a symbol of the future.
 Clinton’s late parents offer lessons about hard work and resiliency.
 Her own daughter, Chelsea, gives voters a window into her mother’s life long before she was one of the world’s most famous women.